nehaljwani/team.exiv2.org/book/IMaEA.md

 $ sudo python3 setup.py install
 ```

-This is a library and I've constructed a simple wrapper to reveal the Exif metadata.
+This is a library and I've constructed a program to reveal the Exif metadata.

 ```python
 #!/usr/bin/env python3